Sandiroc/MusicClass/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Primarily, ensure that Keras, TensorFlow, Scikit-Learn, and MatPlotLib are installed.
+Make sure that Keras, TensorFlow, Scikit-Learn, and MatPlotLib are installed.

 ### Configure Data
 The GTZAN dataset was obtained from this link: